NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/GUI/README.md

 would get concerned by seeing such a thing so we removed it.
 In class Professor De St Germaines GUI implementation included a Name in the Json.
 So we went ahead and included the name in our spreadsheet JSON as well.
 A student also asked in class if we would be allowed to add a feature where we could add the name to the spreadsheet in which Professor De St Germaine said yes.
 So we implemented it.
+(Check lecture 16 time stamp 41:00 if you want proof)
 # Assignment Specific Topics
 We decided to make various design decisions.
 For example we decided to:
 1. Added functionality to  type inside the cells themselves